The Disney Method

 Let your imagination run wild without thinking about practical considerations.

-Encourage yourself to come up with the biggest and boldest ideas you possibly can.
+Encourage yourself to come up with the most ambitious and innovative ideas you can.

 Set no limits on where your imagination takes you.